krishnarb3/raft-consensus/README.md

 java -jar build/libs/raft-consensus-vertx-impl-1.0-SNAPSHOT-fat.jar -cluster -Dhttp_port=8082
 ```

-This creates 3 verticles which communicate using the vert.x eventbus.
+This creates 3 verticles which communicate using the vert.x eventbus. <br />
 HTTP services are exposed for convenience.